davnovak/SingleBench/README.md

 ```

 As the benchmark pipeline is being evaluated, you will get progress messages.
-By default, unsupervised and supervised evaluation scores for the clustering step
+By default, unsupervised and supervised evaluation scores are computed for the clustering step.
+By setting `score_projections = TRUE` in `Benchmark`, the projection step is scored as a dimension reduction step (measuring structure preservation in the lower-dimensional embedding).

 Optionally, you can generate a 2-dimensional layout of your data for visualisation purposes.